 Like I have dropped a couple times before the process for buying a prepaid sim card in Argentina is rather complicated.
 Only Claro stores sell a decent prepaid sim card deal with a big data plan.
 You can also choose to get your sim card registered in a Claro store and then go to a kiosk to add money on your account.

-Upon activation I got a text message and the very friendly guy in the Claro store showed me that I only had to click on the link in the sms and I got redirected to the account page logged in with my mobile number on the Claro website and directly saw all the top-up packages available.
-And the above picture is a screenshot of what it looked like on my phone.
+Upon activation I got a text message and the very friendly guy in the Claro store showed me that I only had to click on the link in the sms and I got redirected to the account page logged in with my mobile number on the Claro website.
+Then I directly saw all the top-up packages available, the above picture is a screenshot of what it looked like on my phone.

 Then I went around the corner to the first kiosk that I saw and I topped up my account with 1,300 ARS.
 I gave the guy in the kiosk my number and the money and within 5 seconds my account was topped up with 1,300 ARS.
 With that credit I was able to activate a 10 GB data bundle for 30 days.
 The topping up process went very smooth in the kiosk, activating the data plan took me less than a minute.

 Here is a complete vlog about buying a sim card in Argentina with all my tips and experiences.

 If all the above sounds like too much hassle remember that you can also still order a sim card for Argentina online.
 Much more expensive, but you are prepared and connected the moment you arrive in Argentina with this pre-activated international sim card for Argentina.

 Also another reminder that the easiest way to get connected on your trip to Argentina is an e-sim card.
 Click here to check out all the e-sim card deals for Argentina.